Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Inner-Approximations

 For general polytopes the number of vertices increases exponentially with the system dimension.
-To keep the computational complexity small, we therefore enclose the hyperball $\B{\varepsilon}$ by a cross-polytope $\B{\varepsilon} \subseteq \polyV{ \varepsilon \, \sqrt{n} \, [-I_n~ I_n]}$, which is a special type of polytope with only $2n$ vertices.
-The Hausdorff distance between the hyperball and the enclosing cross-polytope is $(\sqrt{n}-1) \varepsilon$.
-To ensure that the inner-approximation has a maximum Hausdorff distance of $\emax{}$ to the exact reachable set, we therefore have to scale the allowed error by the factor $1/\sqrt{n}$ before executing \algref{alg:automated}.
+To keep the computational complexity small, we enclose the hyperball $\B{\varepsilon}$ by a cross-polytope $\polyV{ \varepsilon \, \sqrt{n} \, [-I_n~ I_n]} \supseteq \B{\varepsilon}$, which is a special type of polytope with only $2n$ vertices.
+Since the Hausdorff distance between the hyperball and the enclosing cross-polytope is $(\sqrt{n}-1) \varepsilon$, we scale the error bound $\emax{}$ by the factor $1/\sqrt{n}$ before executing \algref{alg:automated} in order to obtain an inner-approximation with a maximum Hausdorff distance of $\emax{}$ to the exact reachable set.